hfinkel/lfort/docs/LanguageExtensions.rst

   # include "myinclude.h"
   #endif

-  // To avoid problem with non-clang compilers not having this macro.
+  // To avoid problem with non-lfort compilers not having this macro.
   #if defined(__has_include) && __has_include("myinclude.h")
   # include "myinclude.h"
   #endif